 VII.
-CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS

-We presented a user study, which allowed us to analyze three of the most commonly used visualizations for hierarchical data with additional scalar dimension, namely nodelink, treemap, and icicle plot.
+We presented a user study which allowed us to analyze three of the most commonly used visualizations for hierarchical data with additional scalar dimension, namely nodelink, treemap, and icicle plot.
 These three visualization techniques of two hierarchy complexities (high, low) were tested at four tasks that are common for these types of visualizations.
 In addition to measuring completion time and correctness of responses, we analyzed the participants eye movements during problem solving.
 The statistical analysis of the participants' performance revealed that the treemap visualization performed worst.
 It barely exalted chance level and never performed better than fifty percent.
 For nodelink and icicle plot, our hypotheses were mostly supported due to well-known properties of both visualizations.
 However, we also found some puzzling effects: The analysis of gaze heatmaps revealed that the 2.5D representation format of treemaps was possibly misleading participants during area judgments of occluded nodes.
-Additionally, we found that the use of icicle plots, with a better screen-space usage compared to nodelinks, might come along with the problem that areas might be judged differently simply because of their mutual distance, i.e., the sum of closely spaced nodes is perceived smaller than nodes with a higher distance.
-Further, we showed that participants used typical top-down and leftright gaze patterns during the counting tasks, which are better supported by the general structure of nodelinks and icicle plots.
+Additionally, we found that the use of icicle plots, with a better screen-space usage compared to nodelinks, comes along with the problem that areas might be judged differently simply because of their mutual distance, i.e., the sum of closely spaced nodes is perceived smaller than nodes with a higher distance.

 A deeper analysis of the eye-tracking data enabled us to calculate the odds of continued visual attention at relevant nodes.
 Here, treemaps performed superior in most tasks, which can be seen as proof of its optimized screen-space usage.
 However, the user performance contradicts this finding: Optimized screen-space usage is no guarantee for good user performance.
 Interestingly, icicle plots outperformed nodelinks in both comparison tasks with respect to odds ratios, suggesting that icicle plots concentrate participants' attention to the relevant areas by omitting unimportant structures.
-Moreover, our data revealed that participants devote more time to stable problem solving strategies when using nodelink or icicle plot visualizations.
-In a future study, one could further investigate the users' problem solving strategies with the help of more complex tasks.

 In sum, we were able to replicate several findings from earlier studies, especially about the problematic properties of treemaps.
-Visualization designers should be aware of the possible misinterpretation of areas of occluded areas.
-Also the correct identification of the number of inner nodes is often complicated by the occlusion problem.
-We enriched previous work by recording detailed eye-gaze data, allowing for indepth inspection and interpretation of the users' processes.
-Our analyses revealed several pitfalls for visualization design as well as for visual user-study planning and execution, particularly dealing with the powerful Gestalt-laws.
+Our analyses also revealed several pitfalls for visualization design as well as for visual user-study planning and execution, particularly dealing with the powerful Gestaltlaws.
 Those findings facilitate different directions for future analyses, for example if the choice of nodes' positions plays a crucial role for area perception or if area shape, circular or squared, is a significant factor for good counting, finding, or comparing performance.
-In general, it seems that classical visualizations are very efficient in most of the practice-oriented cases and that many of the well-known rules of thumb for visualizations have to be investigated much more in the future.